codewith-Ansh/React-Odyssey/README.md

 - Hooks and the JavaScript expressions
 - some theory out of this like VDOM, Fiber and reconciliation

+**03_tailwind_props/**
+- Tailwind CSS integration and props drilling
+- Making components and using them in code

+**04_bgChanger/**
+- Background changer project – change background on button click
+- useState, setState, Re-rendering and event handling

 **custom_react/**
 - Custom React build from scratch without CRA or VITE